framely/community/docs/guide/concepts.md

 2. invoke function using collected slot value as input parameter
 3. verbalize the service result and render them in channel.

-At language level, intents can be expressed mainly by verb phrases or full sentence.
+At language level, skills can be expressed mainly by verb phrases or full sentence.
 When expressed in full sentence, the subject need to be first person.
 Examples for such utterances includes: *"Book me a table for two for Sunday evening"* or *"I would like to make a reservation on Sunday"*.

-#### Default Intents
+#### Default Skills
-These following **Default Intents** will be created automatically when you successfully create the chatbot, and you can modify them as desired:
+These following **Default Skills** will be created automatically when you successfully create the chatbot, and you can modify them as desired:
 - **Greeting**: a default welcome intent, this intent has simple expression exemplars like *"Hi"* or *"Hello"* that are matched when the user begins a conversation with your bot.
 This intent could return a response to let the user know what your bot does or what they can say to begin a conversation.
 - **Goodbye**: a default ending intent, this intent returns a response to let the user know the conversation or service is ending soon.
 - **Main**: a default mechanism for each chatbot.